jmangum/jmangum.github.io/_fun/CANPhone.md

     </div>
 </div>
 <div class="caption" style="left">
     Pictures of my phone line-based CAN bus network nodes.
+Left-to-right: (1) I incorporated an display on one of my nodes to display current measurements for that node.
+(2) Shows how the CAN node connects to my home phone line wiring.
+(3) Another CAN node on my network.
+I in corporated LiPo batters to serve as power backup.
 </div>